 In short, Bree realised he would have to record the entire Holding Hands, Feeding Ducks album – something he had been recording for years – again.

-“I stripped naked, I guess for dramatic effect, and attempted to hang myself from a chain in my room in St Kevin’s Arcade.
-Thankfully the hook fixed into the cement ceiling holding the chain broke after a few seconds and I just lay on the ground nude and cuffed for a while gasping for breath and contemplating my decisions.
-I guess for me I never had any backup plan or safety net.
+The combined stress on Bree’s shoulders pushed him to his lowest ebb: “I guess for me I never had any backup plan or safety net.
 I’d been living on my own since I was 14 and had decided to be a musician.
 I didn’t graduate from high school or go to university and I didn’t have a plan B.”

 Thankfully soon after this, a ray of light entered Bree and Mansfield’s life in the form of Melinda Olykan.
 “She heard a 4-track demo of the song ‘Talk to Jesus’ that was on bFM and contacted us to get a copy of it.
 She told me that she worked as a booking agent for the St James theatre so I asked her to manage us – she was reluctant, but I was very persistent!
 Then I found out she was religious and I became paranoid that she thought we were as well.
 I started telling people not to swear when we had band meetings and keep it ambiguous about whether we believed in god or not because I didn’t want her to lose interest.
 Thankfully, it was eventually established that it wasn’t why she was helping us out.”

 The Brunettes gained a more solid line-up with the addition of drummer Kari Hammond and bassist Mike Hall (previously the lead singer of hardcore band, Balance).
 Hammond owned a 16-track reel-to-reel recorder and this allowed the band to resume work on their first album.